Table of Contents

 • Many fall short of recommended retirement savings, so tracking progress and boosting contributions is crucial.

-• Start early and consistently contribute to your retirement savings to maximize compound interest over time.
+• Start early and consistently contribute to your retirement savings to help maximize compound growth over time.

-• As you near retirement, review and rebalance your savings and portfolio to match your goals and risk tolerance.
+• As you near retirement, review and rebalance your savings and portfolio to suit your goals and risk tolerance.

-When it comes to figuring out if your retirement savings are enough, there aren't many easy answers.
-Add in the habit of comparing your savings with coworkers, friends and family, and it gets even more difficult to find clarity.
-It can be hard to know if you're on track with your average retirement savings or falling behind.
+When considering if your retirement savings are enough, there are few clear answers.
+Comparing your savings to coworkers, friends, or family can make it harder to gauge where you stand.
+It can be difficult to tell if you're on track or falling behind.

 Retirement Savings When You're in Your 20s

-In your 20s, you're just starting your career — and your fully independent adult life.
-You have decades until retirement, which means you have time to learn about personal finance, save for retirement and pay off debt.
-In particular, reducing student loan debt is a common goal for people in this age group, as carrying significant debt can impact the ability to save down the road.
+In your 20s, you're just starting your career and living on your own.
+You have decades before retirement, which gives you time to learn about personal finance, save for retirement and pay off debt.
+In particular, reducing student loan debt is a common goal for people in this age group, as carrying significant debt can hinder your ability to save down the road.

 At this stage of life, having anything saved is better than nothing.
 Build your budget and stick to it.